yqni13/portfolio/src/docs/update_protocol.md

 ### 2024/6/16 - $\textsf{update\ 1.1.2\ >>\ {\color{pink}1.3.1}}$

 - $\textsf{\color{green}Change:}$ Navbar in mobile version is displayed on top instead on the left to give more space for the content in smaller viewports.
-- $\textsf{\color{green}Change:}$ Json data binding improved.
-Adapted with project-name as key for the regarding data object for easier maintenance.
+- $\textsf{\color{green}Change:}$ Data binding between components improved.
+Json data is now handled centralized in portfolio parent component and adapted with project-name as key for the regarding data object for easier maintenance.
 - $\textsf{\color{red}Bugfix:}$ GitHub link in the projects 'Clock' and 'Rating' from 'Portfolio' component navigate to the regarding repository.
 [Before: Links were missing and navigating back to Portfolio page.]

 ### 2024/6/8 - $\textsf{update\ 1.0.0\ >>\ {\color{pink}1.1.2}}$